“A good teacher can inspire hope, ignite the imagination, and instill a love of learning.” – Brad Henry

 The tutor needs to ensure that they’re transferring knowledge to their student by allowing them to discover things for themselves, giving them the opportunities, resources, and drive to do so.

 Make sure that students are provided with engaging activities.
 (Source: mikesween)

 Jean Piaget (1896-1980), the founder of genetic epistemology, left his mark on child development and learning.
 For him, teaching theory in class isn’t enough for the individual to assimilate new knowledge and master it.
 It’s better to use tried and tested teaching approaches such as applying knowledge, experimentation, and demonstration.

 For struggling students getting academic support for foreign languages or science, for example, you need to give them the drive to learn by using interesting resources and approaches.
 Students can choose which activities they want to do for the amount of time they want to do them, for example.

 You need to give them the choice of several activities and get them involved in their own learning.
 Make sure that you regularly assess the effectiveness of different instructional strategies and involve the student in improving them.

 If you’re interested in teaching groups, why not create your own tutor profile on Superprof?

-You can offer individual tutorials, online tutorials via webcam, or group tutorials.
+You can offer individual tutorials, online tutoring jobs India via webcam, or group tutorials.
 There are plenty of advantages to teaching private tutorials.
 By searching a subject and a place, potential students will be able to find you easily!